banzaicloud/banzai-cli/cmd/docs/banzai_cluster_feature_dns_update.md

-## banzai login
+## banzai cluster feature dns update

-Configure and log in to a Banzai Cloud context
+Update the DNS feature of a cluster

 ### Synopsis

-Configure and log in to a Banzai Cloud context
+Update the DNS feature of a cluster

 ```
-banzai login [flags]
+banzai cluster feature dns update [flags]
 ```

 ### Options

 ```
-  -e, --endpoint string   Pipeline API endpoint to save
+      --cluster int32         ID of cluster to update DNS cluster feature for
+      --cluster-name string   Name of cluster to update DNS cluster feature for
+  -f, --file string           Feature specification file
-  -h, --help              help for login
+  -h, --help                  help for update
-      --permanent         Create permanent token (interactive login flow only)
-      --skip-verify       Skip certificate verification and pin fingerprint
-  -t, --token string      Pipeline token to save
 ```

 ### Options inherited from parent commands